 5. WP Wednesday

 This is another great newsletter for WordPress users and freelancers run by WordPress business consultants.
-They weekly curate a roundup of the most significant WordPress news, tools and learning materials.
+They weekly curate a roundup of the most significant WordPress resources, news, tools and learning materials.

 6. WP Tavern